aravinho/hexit/README.md

 ## Results
-This is a work in progress.
-Currently (August 6, 2018) , on a 5x5 Hex board:
-* A pure MCTS agent beats a random opponent 100 games out of 100.
-* The apprentice policy network agent (trained on 100,000 states) beats a random opponent 93 games out of 100, on average.
-* The policy network agent beats me (an average player) about 30% of the time.

-The network is currently being trained, and will hopefully improve considerably in the next week.
+My 5 x 5 apprentice has trained to become "as good as it can be".
+Whenever the apprentice plays as Player 1, it wins.
+It beats random opponents every time, it beats me every time, and it beats a very powerful MCTS agent every time.
+I say this is "as good as it can be", because it has, in essence, learned the optimal Player-1 strategy for a 5x5 board.
+This apprentice trained on about 1 million data points, generated over the course of 3 Expert Improvement iterations.
+This took about 2 days of training in total.

+When the apprentice plays as Player 2, it beats a random opponent 98 games out of 100, on average.
+However, it loses to the MCTS expert every time when MCTS plays as Player 1, and the apprentice network plays as Player 2.
+This is expected, because with enough power (number of simulations and depth), the MCTS agent will play the optimal strategy every time.

+I am currently (August 28.
+2018) training a 7 x 7 agent.

 ## Appendix